-To demonstrate the semantic dependency in the original code, a suitable witness would have to include a hardware realization of the abstract execution in which r1 and r2 are zero and r3 and r4 are one.
-But there are no hardware realizations of this execution with the machine code indicated above!
+To demonstrate that the dependency in the original code is preserved, a suitable witness would have to include a hardware realization of an abstract execution in which r1 and r2 are zero and r3 and r4 are one.
+But there are no such hardware realizations with the machine code indicated above!
 Since r1 is different from both r3 and r4, the r2 load will be merged with the r3 load and so r2 will necessarily be one, not zero.
-Thus, relative to this compiler the example does not contain a semantic dependency.
+Thus the dependency is not preserved, which leads one to question whether it really was semantic.

-Although this is unexpected, and while we don't recommend this sort of code transformation, we cannot say that this conclusion is definitely wrong, because one's intuitive notions of semantic dependency are not always clear in cases involving multiple loads from the same variable.
+Although this result is unexpected, and while we don't recommend this sort of code transformation, we cannot say that this conclusion is definitely wrong, because one's intuitive notions of semantic dependency are not always clear in cases involving multiple loads from the same variable.
 In the unlikely event that this transformation proves useful, there will be a community process that determines whether the value of this transformation is worth the added conceptual load on developers.
-Until that time, pure mathematics cannot help us because it is simply impossible to say whether or not there is a semantic dependency from y to z without reference to a specific implementation.
+Until that time, pure mathematics cannot help us because it is impossible to say whether or not there is a semantic dependency from y to z without reference to a specific implementation.